Frederick Fleet: RMS Titanic

 Fleet boarded the Titanic in Southampton on 10 April 1912.
 The ship made two stops, first in Cherbourg, France, and then in Queenstown, Ireland.
-The lookouts, six in total, made two-hour shifts due to extreme cold in the crow's nest.
+The lookouts, six in total, worked two-hour shifts due to extreme cold in the crow's nest.
 The trip was uneventful until the night of 14 April 1912.
-At 22:00 (10 p.m.) that night, Fleet and his fellow lookout Reginald Lee replaced George Symons and Archie Jewell at the nest.
+At 22:00 (10.00pm) that night, Fleet and his fellow lookout Reginald Lee replaced George Symons and Archie Jewell at the nest.
 They were passed the order given earlier by second officer Charles Lightoller to watch out for small ice.
 The night was calm and moonless, which made it difficult to spot the icebergs due to the lack of waves breaking against the base of the iceberg and reflection.
 Despite Fleet and his fellow lookouts repeatedly requesting binoculars, they were never provided.
-This is sometimes attributed to the last-minute change in the hierarchy of the ship when officer David Blair was removed from the maiden voyage crew (due to the knock-on effect of Henry Tingle Wilde being appointed chief officer) without mentioning where the binoculars had been located.
+This is sometimes attributed to the last-minute change in the hierarchy of the ship when officer David Blair was removed from the maiden voyage crew (due to the knock-on effect of Henry Tingle Wilde being appointed chief officer) without mentioning where the binoculars were located.
 It is also speculated that Blair accidentally took the keys of the cabinet containing the binoculars with him.
 Despite both inquiries into the disaster, nothing clarified why the lookouts were not provided with binoculars, although evidence suggests that White Star Line steamers' lookouts did not routinely use them.
 Some experts have said that even using binoculars, neither Fleet nor Lee could have spotted the iceberg any sooner given the conditions of the night.